Word Count: 2524

 “Right,” John muttered before he took his courage into his hands.
 Standing up, he walked over to where Rodney was sitting on his couch and pushed his tablet to the side before sliding into his lap.
 “So, if I ask you to be mine?
 To make a family with me and spend the rest of our lives together?”

 Rodney dropped the tablet to the side before he slid his hands over his thighs.
 “I’ve been yours for years, I just didn’t know you wanted me back.
 And I’m sure the Ancients had ways for us to make a couple of kids.
-Chewy and Teyla are already families.”
+Chewy and Teyla are already our family.”

 “I can see that,” John agreed before he leaned down and pressed a chaste kiss to the other man’s lips.
 “I love you,” he said after he lifted his head.